kubilus1/autoortho/README.md

 ### I installed scenery, setup Custom Scenery, and clicked 'Fly' but X-Plane did not automatically startup
 You have to start X-Plane separately from this tool.
 It's also best to start X-Plane _after_ starting autoortho so that all new files and directories are picked up.

+### When using Windows I see an error using the run.bat file such as ` note: This error originates from a subprocess, and is likely not a problem with pip.
+error: legacy-install-failure`

+This is likely due to having a very new version of Python and a package dependency that does not have a pre-built 'wheel' binary.
+Further in that error you will see a link to visual studio build tools that can be installed.
+You could also try downgrading your version of Python.
+For instance try uninstalling Python 3.11 and install Python 3.10.

 ## TODOS

 * ~See if this will work on Windows with WinFSP~